Teachers’ Pensions Lump Sum Calculator

 CARE = Career Average Revalued Earnings.
 No automatic lump sum; commutation allowed.

-* This is the usual tax-free cash limit across all pensions.
-The scheme’s own rules mean you can’t normally take more than about a quarter of your benefits as cash — our calculator already applies this for you.
+Scheme rule of thumb: you can’t normally take more than about a quarter of the benefits as cash — the calculator already applies this for you.

 Teachers’ Pensions - Quick FAQs

 The automatic lump sum only exists in the Final Salary 1/80ths section (usually service before 2007) and equals 3× that section’s pension.
 The extra lump sum is created by commutation — you give up £1/year of pension to get £12 cash.
-This can apply to CARE and 1/60ths, and to 1/80ths as an addition to the automatic amount.
+This can apply to CARE and 1/60ths.

 • 1/80ths (NPA 60) stopped on 1 Jan 2007 (includes automatic lump sum).